regzo2/PicoStreamingAssistantFTUDP/README.md

 Make sure that your Pico 4 device is capable of using face tracking.
 At this time only the Pico 4 Pro is capable of being used with this module.
-Make sure you have the (unreleased) latest Streaming Assistant capable of sending face tracking data.
+Make sure you have the latest Streaming Assistant capable of sending face tracking data.